josemichellpr/sox_lean/README.md

-# Sox_Core.lean
+# Sox (Spectral Information Integrity Auditor)

-**Sox_Core.lean** is a formally verified Lean 4 module that defines a minimal ontological criterion for the existence of macroscopic coherent phases (e.g. superconductivity) based on *information integrity*, not microscopic mechanisms.
+This repository contains a formally verified Lean 4 implementation of **Sox**, a minimal ontological framework that defines necessary conditions for the existence of macroscopic coherent quantum phases (e.g. superconductivity).

+Sox is **restrictive, not constructive**.
+It audits logical viability before any microscopic modeling is attempted.

-This repository contains **no dynamics, no Hamiltonians, and no material-specific models**.
+No dynamics, no Hamiltonians, no material-specific assumptions are included.
-It is a logical auditor, not a constructive theory.

 ---

-## What this file proves

-Using Lean 4, `Sox_Core.lean` formally proves the following statements:

-1. **Phase stability is a logical property, not an empirical signal**
+## Repository contents

+### 1. `Sox_Core.lean`

+Defines the **core integrity criterion** for phase existence.

 A macroscopic coherent phase exists *if and only if* there exists at least one channel
 that:
-   - satisfies an integrity condition (`satisfies_sox`)
+- satisfies an integrity condition
-   - is not fragile (`¬ Fragile`)
+- is not fragile

+This file formally proves:

+1. **Phase stability is a logical property**, not an empirical signal
-2. **Zombie phases are impossible as bulk phases**
+2. **Zombie phases** (local but non-extensive coherence) cannot exist as bulk phases

-   If *all* channels that satisfy integrity are fragile, then a global phase is impossible.
-   This formally excludes phases with only local or non-extensive coherence (e.g. pseudogap-like regimes).

-3. **Informational voids cannot host coherent phases**

-   If no channel satisfies the integrity condition, then phase stability is logically forbidden.
-   This captures regimes where decoherence dominates universally (e.g. Planckian strange metals).
+3. **Informational voids** (universal decoherence dominance) forbid phase stability

-These results are proven as **theorems**, not assumptions.
+These results are proven as **theorems**, not postulates.

 ---

+### 2. `Sox_CarrierIndependence.lean`

+Formalizes the **Carrier Independence Theorem**.

+It proves that phase solvency depends only on **integrity attributes** (erosion and identity), and **not** on the microscopic nature of the charge carrier (electron, hole, or any other quasiparticle).

+This establishes that:

+- Phase stability is a **structural property of the information channel**
+- Microscopic carrier narratives are implementations, not foundations
+- Sox is invariant under changes of hardware

+This module closes the dependency on particle-specific mechanisms.

+---

-## What this file does NOT prove
+## What this repository does NOT do

-`Sox_Core.lean` intentionally does **not**:
+This project intentionally does **not**:

-- Derive superconductivity from microscopic interactions
+- Construct superconductivity from microscopic interactions
 - Specify pairing mechanisms (phonons, spins, geometry, etc.)
 - Predict critical temperatures or gap values
 - Model dynamics, transport, or time evolution
-- Decide which physical channel is dominant in a real material
+- Identify dominant channels in real materials

-All physical interpretation lies **outside** this file.
+All physical interpretation lies **outside** Lean.
-Lean only certifies logical consistency.
+Lean certifies logical consistency only.

 ---

 ## Conceptual role

-This module acts as a **type-level filter**:
+Sox acts as a **type-level filter**:

 > Any physical theory of a coherent phase must be able to instantiate
 > a non-fragile channel satisfying integrity, or the phase is logically invalid.

-Sox is therefore **restrictive**, not constructive.
-It eliminates impossible phases before any detailed modeling begins.
+Sox eliminates impossible phases **before** phenomenology begins.

+---

+## Status

+- Core axioms: frozen
+- Invariance theorems: verified
+- No adjustable parameters
+- No experimental claims

+This repository defines a **stable logical foundation**.
+All future extensions must preserve these theorems.

 ---